Harrisburg firefighter released from hospital after line of duty injury

 Everyone at home at the time of the fire was able to make it out safely.

-The Red Cross is helping 1 child and 7 adults who were affected by the fire.
+The Red Cross is helping one child and seven adults who were affected by the fire.

 The cause of the fire is still under investigation.